Kitchen Insider Guides & tests for a healthier kitchen

-For 3 years I drank from a milk frother every morning.
+For 3 years, every morning I drank from a milk frother.
 Until I discovered what was on the inside.

-I’d never thought about it.
-Not with my coffee machine, not with my air fryer, and definitely not with my milk frother.
+I’d never really thought about it.
+Not about my coffee machine, not about my air fryer, and definitely not about my milk frother.
 Until a conversation at a birthday party changed everything.

 How it started

-I’m Diana.
-I’ve been drinking cappuccino every morning for years.
-Nothing special—just a ritual.
-Make espresso, froth milk, done.
+I’m Robin.
+Every morning I’ve been drinking cappuccino for years.
+Nothing special, just a ritual.
+Pull an espresso, froth milk, done.

 Three years ago I bought a new milk frother.
-Black, matte, with one of those dials and little icons on the front.
+Black, matte, with a knob and little icons on the front.
 It looked great next to my coffee machine.
 I used it twice a day, sometimes more on weekends.

-The milk frother I used every day for 3 years
+The milk frother I used daily for 3 years

-The milk frother I used every day for 3 years
+The milk frother I used daily for 3 years

-After about a year, I noticed there was less foam.
-The milk scorched more quickly.
-And when I looked inside the jug, I saw little scratches on the inside.
-Spots where that black coating had become thinner.
+After about a year, I noticed I was getting less foam.
+The milk started sticking faster.
+And when I looked into the jug, I saw little scratches on the inside.
+Spots where that black layer had gotten thinner.

 I thought: well, wear and tear.
 Makes sense.
 Time for a new one.

-What I didn’t know back then: that “wear” hadn’t just disappeared.
+What I didn’t know back then: that "wear" didn’t just disappear.
 It could have ended up somewhere.
 Somewhere I’d rather not think about.

-Want to know right away which milk frothers really are safe?
+Want to know right away which milk frothers are actually safe?
 View the comparison →

 The discovery

 It started with a conversation at a birthday party.
-A friend said she had thrown away all her pans.
-"Because of PFAS," she said, as if I would understand.
+A friend said she’d thrown out all her pans.
+"Because of PFAS," she said, as if I’d understand.
+She’d seen a Zembla episode about it.

 I nodded politely.
 No idea what she was talking about.
 That evening I googled it.

 PFAS.
 An umbrella term for chemicals used in non-stick coatings.
-Not just in pans.
+They’re also called "forever chemicals".
+And they’re not only in pans.
 Also in milk frothers, rice cookers, air fryers.
 Anywhere there’s a smooth, dark coating that keeps food or milk from sticking.

 That smooth, dark layer on the inside of a milk frother?
 That’s the coating.